semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart.md

 > **Interesting fact**
 >
 > The creation of the donut chart is credited to the Scottish engineer William Playfair.
-Back in 1801, he used it to show the proportions of land occupied by the Turkish Empire in Asia, Europe and Africa.
+Back in 1801, <!-- vale DevDocs.Gender = NO -->he<!-- vale DevDocs.Gender = NO --> used it to show the proportions of land occupied by the Turkish Empire in Asia, Europe and Africa.
 >
 > The French don’t call such charts donut chart, they compare it with round cheese Camembert.
 >